-The Lombardy region is famous for its nebbiolo grapes grown at high altitudes.
+The Italian wine region of Lombardy is famous for its nebbiolo grapes grown at high altitudes.
 The historic region is also well known for producing delicious sparkling vino, especially Franciacorta.
 Visit here to experience the amazing mountain scenery and sip native wine overlooking breathtaking views.
 You can also head to the region’s capital city of Milan for food, fashion and an immersion in the iconic lifestyle.

 Varietals: nebbiolo, barbera, chardonnay

 Veneto is a beautiful region in the Italian Northeast, nestled between the Alps and the Adriatic Sea.
 It has a diverse range of ecosystems, allowing winemakers to produce a wide variety of wines.
-The rolling mountains of vineyards are a stunning backdrop to wine tastings here.
+The rolling mountains of vineyards are a stunning backdrop to wine tastings in this gorgeous Italian wine region.
 Its capital city of Venice is famous for its unique canal system and charming gondola rides.

 Varietals: pinot grigio, prosecco, cabernet franc